utkarsh039/Predicting-Car-Prices/README.md

 # Predicting-Car-Prices
-raw incomplete data is given .Initially read the data and then analyse it then clean it accordingly .After that you can apply machine learning lgorithms to solve it i.e to prredict the price of cars
+Raw incomplete data is given .Initially read the data and then analyse it then clean it accordingly .After that you can apply machine learning algorithms to solve it i.e to predict the price of cars. k-nearest algorithm,k fold cross algorithm can be used..